-27.2.4 Filtration Function
+37.2.4 Filtration Function

 The filtration function involves movement of liquid through the geosynthetic and, at the same time, retention of soil on its upstream side.
-As indicated in Table 27.2, geotextiles are the geosynthetic product generally used in filtration.
-Both adequate hydraulic conductivity (provided by a geotextile with a relatively open structure) and adequate soil retention (provided by a geotextile with a relatively tight structure) should be offered by the selected product.
-In addition, considerations should be made regarding the long-term soil-to-geotextile flow compatibility such that the flow through the geotextile will not reduce excessively by clogging during the lifetime of the system.
-The geosynthetic-to-soil system should then achieve an equilibrium that allows for adequate liquid flow with limited soil loss across the plane of the geotextile over a service lifetime compatible with the application under consideration.
-Filtration concepts are well established in the design of soil filters, and similar concepts can be used in the design of geotextile filters.
+As indicated in Table 37.2, geotextiles are the product generally used for the function of filtration.
+Applications include geotextile filters for trench drains, blanket drains, interceptor drains, structural drains, toe drains in dams, filters for hard armor (e.g., rip-rap, gabions, fabric-form) erosion control systems, silt fences, and silt curtains.
+Both adequate hydraulic conductivity (provided by a geotextile with a relatively porous structure) and adequate soil retention (provided by a geotextile with a relatively tight structure) should be offered by the selected product.
+In addition, considerations should be made regarding the long-term soil-to-geotextile flow compatibility such that the flow through the geotextile will not be excessively reduced by clogging during the lifetime of the system.
+The geosynthetic-to-soil system should then achieve an equilibrium that allows for adequate liquid flow with limited soil loss across the geotextile throughout a service lifetime compatible with the application under consideration.
+Filtration concepts are well established in the design of soil filters, and similar concepts are used in the design of geotextile filters.

-The flow of liquid is perpendicular to the plane of the geosynthetic and, consequently, filtration refers to the cross-plane hydraulic conductivity.
+As the flow of liquid is perpendicular to the plane of the geosynthetic, filtration refers to the crossplane hydraulic conductivity.
 Some of the geosynthetics used for this purpose are relatively thick and compressible.
 For this reason, geosynthetics are generally characterized by their permittivity, which is defined as:

-$$\psi = k_n/t$$
+$$\psi = k_n/t \tag{37.2}$$

-where $\psi$ is the permittivity, $k_n$ is the cross-plane hydraulic conductivity, and t is the geosynthetic thickness at a specified normal pressure.
+where ψ is the permittivity, k_n is the cross-plane hydraulic conductivity, and t is the geosynthetic thickness at a specified normal pressure.

-Testing procedures for geotextile permittivity follow similar guidelines used for testing soil hydraulic conductivity.
-Some designers prefer to work directly with hydraulic conductivity and require the geotextile hydraulic conductivity to be some multiple of the adjacent soil's hydraulic conductivity (Christopher and Fischer, 1992).
+Testing procedures for geotextile permittivity follow similar guidelines used for testing the hydraulic conductivity of the soil.
+Some designers prefer to work directly with hydraulic conductivity and require the geotextile's hydraulic conductivity to be some multiple of the adjacent soil's hydraulic conductivity (Christopher and Fischer, 1992).

 As the flow of liquid through the geotextile increases, the geotextile voids should be larger.
 However, large geotextile voids can lead to an unacceptable situation called soil piping, in which the soil particles are continuously carried through the geotextile, leaving large soil voids behind.
 The liquid velocity then increases, which accelerates the process and may lead to the collapse of the soil structure.
 This process can be prevented by selecting a geotextile with voids small enough to retain the soil on the upstream side of the fabric.
 It is the coarser soil fraction that must be initially retained.
-The coarser-sized particles eventually filter the finer-sized particles and build up a stable upstream soil structure (Figure 27.5).
+The coarser-sized particles eventually create a filter "bridge," which in turn retains the finer-sized particles, building up a stable upstream soil structure (Figure 37.5).

-Several approaches have been developed for soil retention design using geotextiles; most of them compare the soil particle size characteristics to the 95% opening size of the geotextile (defined as $O{95}$ of the geotextile).
-The test method used in the United States to determine the geotextile opening size is called the apparent opening size (AOS) test.
+Several methods have been developed for soil retention design using geotextiles; most of them compare the soil particle size characteristics to the 95% opening size of the geotextile (defined as O{95} of the geotextile).
+The test method used in the United States to determine the geotextile opening size is called the apparent opening size (AOS) test (ASTM D 4751).